Together we are creating a vibrant future for Irish heritage.

 Our Fundraising Complaints Procedure

-We take complaints seriously and you will find our comprehensive Fundraising Complaints Policy here.
+We take complaints seriously and you can download our comprehensive Fundraising Complaints Policy.

 Governance